Defy1x/Queued-Video-Game-Tracker-App/README.md

 ```

 ## Config
 Please add your user name and password to the config file.
-Also install npm packages needed to run this program.
+You will need an API key from rawg.io in the service layer to perform searches.Also install npm packages needed to run this program.

 ## Deployed Heroku Link
 Heroku Link coming shortly.